Dexus/node-subimage/README.md

 Option `colorTolerance` is combined for all color channels.
 For example, if `colorTolerance == 10`, then the difference for R channel can be 6, G - 4, and B should match exactly, for the pixel color to be treated as matching.

-### callback
+### result

-The callback function receives an array of result objects.
+The search function returns an array of result objects.
 If there were no matches of the subimage within the template, the result array will be empty.
 The result object has 3 properties: `x`, `y`, and `accuracy`.
 The later doesn't bear any strict meaning and is only used for ordinal comparison.
 The smaller the `accuracy` value, the more accurate the match between the template and the subimage is.

 Example: